The Link Between Anorexia and Obsessive Compulsive Disorder

 Sometimes, people with OCD and anorexia nervosa may benefit from sharing their experiences with others going through these difficult conditions.

 In group sessions, they might discuss their fears and rituals.
-They might also be encouraged to eat their meals together, all while not engaging in their comforting rituals.
+They might also be encouraged to eat their meals together without engaging in comforting rituals.

 Finding Help for Anorexia and OCD

-Therapy or other treatments are available that can help you develop an awareness of why you are struggling, and learn healthy coping mechanisms you can utilize to replace the maladaptive ones.
+Therapy or other treatments can help you understand why you are struggling and learn healthy coping mechanisms to replace the maladaptive ones.

-With these coping mechanisms in place, the world can start feeling like a less scary place, and you can continue along the path to a happier and healthier future.
+With these coping mechanisms in place, the world can start to feel less scary, and you can continue on the path to a happier and healthier future.